|

 The physiognomic sphere of consciousness can be described by means of

-philosophical concepts of Socrates as Socrates distinguished three types of
+philosophical concepts of Socrates who distinguished three types of

 formed of subjective knowledge of separate people by means of comparison of

-different opinions, provided that subjective knowledge arise at the lowest level
+different opinions.
+Namely subjective knowledge arise at the bottom level

-of consciousness (eyebrows) and comparison of subjective knowledge occurs on the
+(eyebrows), and comparison of subjective knowledge occurs on the average level

 Philosophical method of Socrates assumed joint search of true when interlocutors

-compare subjective knowledge and as a result reach objective knowledge which
+compare subjective opinions and as a result reach objective knowledge.
+The

 From the point of view of physiognomy it means that the man is capable to show

-feelings moral if the man has expressed physiognomic sphere of consciousness
+feelings positively if the man has expressed physiognomic sphere of consciousness

 (forehead and eyebrows) which dominates over physiognomic sphere of feelings